The nightclub where River Phoenix died

 We have circled the side door in red.

-Phoenix allegedly got into an altercation with another man on the night of October 30, 1993.
-When a bouncer spotted the fight, he pushed the pair out of this side door.
+Phoenix got into an altercation with another man on the night of October 30, 1993.
+When a bouncer noticed the fight, he escorted the two men out of this side door.

-According to Phoenix's girlfriend, Samantha Mathis (pictured top right), she decided to follow him outside to see what was happening.
-At that point, she saw that the actor was having a seizure and went back inside to raise the alarm.
+Phoenix's girlfriend, Samantha Mathis (pictured top right), noticed the incident and followed him outside to find out what was happening.
+When her boyfriend collapsed and started convulsing on the sidewalk, she raced back inside to raise the alarm.

 Because the side door had been shut behind them, she had to run around to the front of the Viper Room and enter the club via the main entrance.